-The committee was established to assist the board of directors of the company to carry out its supervisory responsibilities related to the effectiveness and integrity of adherence to the policies and procedures of nomination and remuneration in the company additionally, the committee reviews and approves the selection criteria and assigning procedures of the members of the board of directors and executive management, to ensure that the nomination and remuneration policy and methodology is carried out in compliance with the strategic objectives of the company.
+The committee was established to assist the board of directors of the company to carry out its supervisory responsibilities related to the effectiveness and integrity of adherence to the policies and procedures of nomination and remuneration in the company.
+Additionally, the committee reviews and approves the selection criteria and assigning procedures of the members of the board of directors and executive management, to ensure that the nomination and remuneration policy and methodology is carried out in compliance with the strategic objectives of the company.
 Thus, the remuneration policy was established to attract competent, qualified and experienced employees.
 Accordingly, the board of directors has approved this policy as per the recommendation of the committee.

-During 2021, the Committee:
+During 2022, the Committee:

-- 1. Evaluated the key performance indicators (KPI) for the Board of Directors and the Executive Management and prepared an annual report for them. - 2.
-Proposed the remuneration for the members of the Board of Directors and the Chief Executive Officer. - 3.
+- 1. Considered applications for nomination and re-nomination of members of the Board of Directors. - 2.
+Ensured that the independence of the independent board member is not compromised. - 3.
+Reviewed job descriptions for members of the Board of Directors and Executive Management. - 4.
+Studied and reviewed the remuneration policy. - 5.
+Evaluated the key performance indicators (KPI) for the Board of Directors and the Executive Management and prepared an annual report for them. - 6.
+Proposed the remuneration for the members of the Board of Directors and the Chief Executive Officer. - 7.
 Prepared the remuneration report.